Manwholikespie/imessaged/README.md

 - [X] Send messages to individuals and groups
 - [X] Send files to individuals and groups
-- [X] Redo deleted REST API
+- [X] REST API for sending and reading
-- [ ] Figure out cleaner way to read messages.
-Sqlite may still be only option.
-Unless... ;)
+- [X] Read messages from SQLite database
 - [ ] Easy install
 - [ ] Better logs
 - [ ] Rate limiting